mii-man/aurorachat/README.md

 <h1>PLEASE USE "LETS CHAT" INSTEAD OF THIS.
-AURORACHAT IS KIND OF JANKY AND HAS ONLY CONSOLE TEXT</h1>
+AURORACHAT IS KIND OF JANKY</h1>

 <h2>Update Log (All versions that have the word "un-released" were never released, and all versions that have the word "indev" meant they are in development)</h2>